akleventis/nfc_v1/README.md

 ]

 ```
-- Each route is dynamically created based on the entries recieved from this list
+- Each route is dynamically created based on the entries received from this list
-- To create a new 'letter,' you simply need to add an entry to the CMS.
-No additional coding is required 😎
+- To create a new 'letter,' simply add an entry to the CMS.
+No additional coding required 😎